Lymphoma in the News: Lenalidomide Plus Rituximab Shows Promise as First-Line Therapy in Patients with Indolent Non-Hodgkin Lymphoma

 These results are exciting due both to the promising response rate and the fact that cytotoxic chemotherapy was not a part of the treatment regimen: Lenalidomide is an immunomodulatory agent and rituximab is a biologic agent/monoclonal antibody.

 Currently, the CALGB is conducting a similar phase 2 trial of lenalidomide plus rituximab in patients with previously untreated follicular lymphoma.
 The trial is being led by Dr. Rebecca Elstrom at Weill Cornell Medical Center and will provide important confirmatory evidence in a larger group of patients treated at multiple centers around the country.
-For information on the trial click here.
+(Update: this study is closed to enrollment.)

 Dr. Jia Ruan at Weill Cornell is leading a study of lenalidomide plus rituximab as front-line therapy for patients with previously untreated mantle cell lymphoma (click here for more information on this trial).